Henry Ford's birth home

 The museum is most telling for what it does NOT describe about Henry Ford as a businessman.

-He took the style of the Southern textile industrialists [see
+He took the style of the Southern textile industrialists to extremes.

 He was quick to fire union organizers and anyone else who troubled him.